airbytehq/airbyte/docs/integrations/sources/google-analytics-v4.md

 ## IsDataGolden

 Google Analytics API may return provisional or incomplete data.
 When this occurs, the returned data will set the flag `isDataGolden` to false, and the connector will log a warning to the sync log.
+The connector always syncs data from 2 days ago due to the fact it [takes](https://support.google.com/analytics/answer/1070983?hl=en#DataProcessingLatency&zippy=%2Cin-this-article) Google Analytics up to 48 hours to update the data.
+To determine whether data is finished processing or not, the `isDataGolden` flag is exposed and should be used.

 ## Reading Custom Reports